BraneXZ/Testing-repository/README.md

 ### Galaxy Seat Checker

-This script will send an email when it sees that a class in your shopping cart as an open seat.
+This script will send an email when it sees that a class in your shopping cart has an open seat.

 ##### What it does
 1. The script logs into Galaxy using the credentials in user_id